MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 This document provides an in-depth technical overview of MadLib's functionality, internal workings, and advanced use cases.

-For quick start guide and basic usage, refer to the [README file](https://github.com/dahluwalia/MadLib/blob/main/README.md).
+For quick start guide and basic usage, refer to the [README file](https://github.com/MadMatcher/MadLib/blob/main/README.md).

+For an interactive walkthrough, refer to the [Python Notebook](https://github.com/MadMatcher/MadLib/blob/main/examples/madlib_examples.ipynb).

-For an overview of the API, see the [API Docs todo when live]().
+For a general overview of the API, see the [API Docs todo when live]().

 ## Understanding Entity Matching